UPD: This post was edited and updated in February 2025.

 Mobile app and web version

-GoLogin has a web version, which can be accessed from literally any device.
+GoLogin has a web app, which can be accessed from literally any device.
 You can launch and edit profiles without a computer: they will work on a safe cloud server.
 GoLogin is also available as an Android app.

 For comparison, Indigo browser can be downloaded only for Mac, Windows and Linux.